 Watch for the Signs

 1) Talk.
-“If your friend or someone you know is talking about killing themselves, that seems obvious.
-But I think a lot of us have anxiety when those topics come up.
+If your friend or someone you know is talking about killing themselves, that seems obvious.
+But many people have anxiety when those topics come up.
 We have to take those topics seriously.
-We need to take action and help that person get help.”
+We need to take action and help that person get help.

-People will often talk about feeling hopeless, like there’s no chance of things getting better in their life.
+People will often talk about feeling hopeless like there’s no chance of things getting better in their life.
 Or, that there’s no reason to live, they feel like a burden, or they feel trapped.

 2) Behavior.
 Examples might be an increase in using alcohol or other drugs, withdrawing from activities they used to be interested in, refusing invitations out, changes in sleep patterns (either sleeping a lot or not sleeping much at all), more aggressive behavior, or relinquishing items they deem valuable.

-“It’s typically a hindsight sort of situation, but they start giving away some of their most prized possessions; the things they value the most they want to give to you as a friend or as a family member.
-We need to take notice of that,” warns Redding.
+It’s typically a hindsight sort of situation, but they start giving away some of their most prized possessions, the things they value the most they want to give to you as a friend or as a family member.
+We need to take notice of that before it is too late.

 Available Resources